ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/love-goes-sam-smith-cd.markdown

 has_entry_page: true
 title: "Win 'Love Goes' by Sam Smith"
 competition-description: "<p>The Grammy, BRIT, Golden Globe and Oscar-winning Sam\
   \ Smith is back with an amazing brand new album: 'Love Goes'.
-The album shows the\
-  \ most experimental time of Sam's life, personally & musically.
-An album full of\
+An album full of incredible\
-  \ incredible collaborations such as Burna Boy.
-We have one copy of his new record\
+  \ collaborations such as Burna Boy.
+We have one copy of the new record to give away\
-  \ to give away to one lucky NME AAA member.</p>\n<p>Click below for a chance to\
-  \ win it now.</p>\n"
+  \ to one lucky NME AAA member.</p>\n<p>Click below for a chance to win it now.</p>\n"
 hero-header: "Win 'Love Goes' by Sam Smith"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-d8d519d4-169b-4ebe-8c4b-eeeb4462f72e.jpg"